 The meeting point was quite a long way from the Candelaria area in the historic centre where I was staying.
 This was great because I got to visit an area I wouldn’t normally have done, but it took around 20-25 minutes to get there by cab, so take that into account when you are planning your visit.

 Overall, I loved spending time with Diana, and learned more about how diverse Colombia, and Bogota, is.
-For those wanting to visit Bogota and get a real experience with a local, without the bells and whistles of a big tour company, then the famers’ market and cooking class with 5Bogota is for you.
+For those wanting to visit Bogota and get a real experience with a local, without the bells and whistles of a big tour company, then the farmers’ market and cooking class with 5Bogota is for you.
 If you want a perfectly manicured, ’typical’ Colombian experience then this may not be for you.
-Remember that ‘typical’ Colombian can mean many things, and take a moment to wonder if that tour your booked is helping to change your perspective of Colombia, or if it is just reinforcing the stereotypes you already have.
+Remember that ‘typical’ Colombian can mean many things, and take a moment to wonder if that tour you booked is helping to change your perspective of Colombia, or if it is just reinforcing the stereotypes you already have.

 Have you had a cooking class in Bogota?
 Share your experiences in the comments below.